wp-plugins/sar-one-click-security/readme.txt

 * Blocks requests looking for timthumb.php (this means that you can't use a theme with TimThumb and this plugin together).
 * Blocks TRACE and TRACK request methods.
 * Blocks direct posting to wp-comments-post.php (most spammers do this).
-* Blocks direct access to PHP files in wp-content directory.
+* Blocks direct access to PHP files in wp-content directory (this includes subdirectories like plugins or themes).
+Protecting you from a huge number of 0day exploits.

 = Requirements =